 - 3 people with both their webcams and screensharing + 1 media

-🚨 Warning: In order to go on stage (to share their webcam/microphone), the user needs to be using Chrome, Opera or Firefox on a desktop computer.
+🚨 Warning: In order to go on stage (to share their webcam/microphone), the user needs to be using Chrome, Opera, Firefox, Safari (12.1+) or Edge (79+) on a computer.

 All they have to do is accept the invite.
 They will be prompted to configure their audio/video and go on stage afterwards.

 Bear in mind that, webinar contributors do not have to be invited on stage.
 They can go on stage themselves by clicking on the green "Go on stage" button found in the webinar room.

 - To remove the guest from the stage, hover over their stream and click on the X in the dock (in the bottom center of their stream).
 If you want them on stage again, you will have to resend them an invite.